 “All is green,” I report back to them.

 “Please reconsider this,” Liv pleads.

 “I never knew you to try to stop me.
 You’re desperate, aren’t you?”

 “The constant doesn’t need to be removed from the equation.
 All it needs to do is change.”

 “Like I keep telling you, six years of hell and nothing has changed,” my tone rises.
 “I can be as nice as I possibly can.
-They,” I pointed towards the door leading to the real world, “they will not change and never will.
+They,” I point towards the door leading to the real world, “they will not change and never will.
 My school sides with the jocks, and my parents side with themselves.”
 I shake my head in disgust and notice my fists are so tight they are now hurting.
 “That is the life I have.
 I am stupid and a loser.
-And if they bully on me it’s ALWAYS my fault!
-There’s nothing I can do to change expect for this,” now I pointed the opposite direction, towards the time machine.
+And if they bully me it’s ALWAYS my fault!
+There’s nothing I can do to change expect for this,” now I point the opposite direction, towards the time machine.
 “This has to work.
 The world is better off without me.”